 A reader has a question about the suitability of switching from Social Security disability benefits to Social Security retirement benefits.

-I was awarded Social Security disability prior to age 62.
+I was awarded Social Security disability before I turned 62.
 I and am now age 62 and am entitled to Social Security retirement benefits simultaneously with disability benefits.
 I’m thinking that the Social Security retirement benefits may yield me an overall larger family benefit (I have children at home).

-I specifically am interested in how my Social Security Retirement Primary Insurance Amount (PIA) may be calculated relatively (from how my Disability-PIA was previously calculated).
+Specifically, I am interested in how my Social Security full retirement age benefit may be calculated compared to how my disability benefit was calculated.

 Thank you for helping me.